ironfugu/about-us/coding_fun.md

 Type : Backend

 * Provide a "redacted" version of our API code base
 * Review the code base and decide what areas would you suggest to refactor and to break up into several "macro-services".
-Below are areas to review
+* Below are suggested areas to review:
   * Our `app/jobs/` directory
   * Our `lib/` directory
   * Our `spec` directory
   * Our `routes.rb` file

 ### Improve our SDKs